LauritzCode/RPSSL/README.md

 It is computer's turn to make a choice.
 Thinking.....
 Finalizing input.....
-Computer chose SCISSORS
+Computer chose SCISSORS.
 Player wins this round!
-ROCK beats SCISSORS
+Rock beats SCISSORS.
 Player points: 1.
-Computer points: 0
+Computer points: 0.
 Make your choice:

 ---

 ## Notes

 Invalid inputs are rejected with a re-prompt.